Fluent Commerce Logo

 Key points

-• Configuration of the Inventory Module
+• Ensure proper configuration of the Inventory Module to suit your business needs.

 Prerequisites